Brett Velicovich: Life

 The story of his work in counter-terrorism operations and drone strikes against ISIS, Al-Shabaab, and other terrorist groups is the subject of a forthcoming major motion picture developed by Paramount and Michael Bay - an adaptation of the book on Velicovich's life story co-authored by Velicovich and Pulitzer Prize winning Wall Street Journal reporter Christopher S. Stewart.
 Following his career in the military, Velicovich continued working in the field of drone operation by founding the African Eye Project, focusing on tracking big game poachers in Somalia and Kenya.

 He earned his MBA from Duke University, and co-founded the first American retail chain focusing entirely on drones, Expert Drones.

 In May 2017, multiple news agencies reported that Velicovich had traveled into Mogadishu, Somalia to train the Somali government on using off-the-shelf consumer drones to find members of al-shabaab and uncover roadside bombs.
 The drones had been donated to the government by his team to help combat the widespread terrorist attacks plaguing the country.

-In June 2017, CBS News reported that Velicovich had spent years hunting the leader of ISIS, Abu Bakr al-Baghdadi, with drones.
+In June 2017, CBS News reported that Velicovich had spent years hunting the notorious leader of ISIS, Abu Bakr al-Baghdadi, with drones.
 At one point, Velicovich's team had missed al-Baghdadi by mere minutes after tracking him to a house and conducting a raid to capture one of his closest operatives in Baghdad.
+Velicovich's team had tracked and killed the original leader of ISIS, Abu Omar al-Baghdadi and the leader of AQI, Abu Ayyub al-Masri in a secret operation north of Tikrit, Iraq only months before in April 2010.
 That same month, Velicovich told GQ Magazine that it was only a matter of time before al-Baghdadi would be found by American forces.